 You must address all safety issues by maintaining your own personal safety and consulting with your supervising teacher or youth organization sponsor before starting production.
 Do not endanger anyone during the production of your video.
-Be sure to follow all communicable disease and health protocols as outlined by the Provincial Health Officer.
 As some tasks portrayed in your video may involve significant risks, you must follow all safety rules.
 If you are shooting your video in a real workplace, seek permission first, take all appropriate health and safety precautions, and follow all applicable health and safety rules and regulations.